 Chicken Bone Broth

-After stir frying the veggies, add the broth to deglaze the pot.
-Scrape the bottom of the pot with a plastic spoon if needed.
+After stir frying the veggies, I add the broth to deglaze the pot and scrape the bottom of the pot with a plastic spoon if needed.
 The veggies typically do a good job cleaning up the bottom of the pot, but I always check anyway.

-I use Imagine Chicken Bone Broth, a Paleo, Whole30 and low FODMAP broth.
-If you can’t find it near you, there is a list of low FODMAP broth alternatives on the Fun Without FODMAPs blog, or you can make your own.
+I use Imagine Chicken Bone Broth, a low FODMAP, Paleo, and Whole30 compliant broth.
+If you can't find it near you, there is a list of low FODMAP broth alternatives on the Fun Without FODMAPs blog, or you can make your own.